Statement regarding our handling of personal data and your rights as a data subject under the General Data Protection Regulation EU 2016/679 (“GDPR”).

 It is possible that personal data has to be transmitted to third parties in the course of the outsourcing process, respecting legal requirements.

 The transfer is always based on a legitimate legal ground (see paragraph 2) and respecting the requirements of the GDPR.
-We perform checks on the third parties we choose for the processing and assess the providers’ compliance with GDPR.
+We perform checks on the third parties we choose for the processing and assess the providers’ compliance with the GDPR.

 Data is also being transferred to public authorities and audit firms when required.